 Over time, parrots have adapted and evolved to avoid predators, allowing them to thrive.
 Many parrots remain on the endangered species list, and almost 50% of species are endangered.

 That’s because humans have introduced new predatory mammals to their environment, and parrots lack adaptations to deal with them.

 Feral Cats and Rats

-Stealthy and dexterous, feral cats are better able to hunt down adult parrots.
-In contrast, intelligent and nimble, rats can snatch up eggs and chicks.
+Stealthy and dexterous, feral cats can better hunt down adult parrots.
+In contrast, intelligent and agile rats can take parrots’ eggs and chicks.